chromice/ae/README.md

 Please consult with the source code of the core libraries for real life examples.

+## Stock libraries

 ### Buffer

-`aeBuffer` is a utility class for capturing output in a thread–safe fasion:
+`aeBuffer` is a core utility class for capturing output in an exception–safe way:

 ```php
 // Create a buffer and start capturing output: